ringwormGO-organization/Discord-bot/README.md

 ```bash
 pip3 install discord.py
 ```
 ### After this, make a bot on discord and add it to your server, there are a lot of tutorials on the internet on how to do this.
-Copy the bot token and replace "DISCORD_TOKEN" with the token
+Copy the bot token and replace "TOKEN" with the token
 ### Now, go cd into the bot dir and run
 ```bash
 python3 bot.py